How to Boost Benefits and Reduce Risks for Older Adults

 In recent years, there’s been a growing interest in making yoga accessible to everybody—thanks, in large part, to the work of Jivana Heyman, director of the Accessible Yoga Association, whose mission statement proclaims that “all people—regardless of ability or background—deserve equal access to yoga.”
 1

 This is a welcome development in the yoga community.
-For too long, media images have portrayed yoga practitioners as slim, bendy, youngsters—who are usually white females.
+For too long, media images have portrayed yoga practitioners as slim, bendy youngsters—usually white females.
 So it’s not surprising that prospective yoga students often express concern that “I’m not flexible enough to do yoga.”
 In more than two decades of teaching yoga in medical settings, I’ve heard this wistful phrase from countless people who have mistakenly assumed that yoga isn’t for them.
 Yet despite the common misconception that yoga enthusiasts are all young and flexible, the reality is that more than a third of Americans who practice yoga are age 50 and older.
 2

-Seniors’ strong interest in yoga, during a time when older adults are the fastest-growing sector of the population.
+Seniors’ strong interest in yoga during a time when older adults are the fastest-growing sector of the population.
 8 presents a great opportunity and a serious challenge for yoga instructors.
 Because like any therapeutic intervention that offers health benefits, yoga practice also carries potential risks, and older adults are more likely than younger people to get hurt doing yoga.
 9 Some commonly-taught yoga poses may be risky for older adults.
 10

 These important considerations are generally not included in basic yoga teacher trainings.
-This is why, back in 2007, we launched our first Integrative Yoga for Seniors Professional Training at Duke Integrative Medicine.
+This is why, in 2007, we launched our first Integrative Yoga for Seniors Professional Training at Duke Integrative Medicine.
 As yoga teachers working in medical settings, Kimberly Carson and I sought to combine the best of current, evidence-based medicine with the ancient wisdom, experience, and tradition of Yogic teachings.
-We invited Duke Medical Center Faculty to present talks on age-related health issues such as heart disease, arthritis, and osteoporosis, and used the science-based movement considerations they recommended to inform our approach to teaching yoga to seniors.
+We invited Duke Medical Center Faculty to present talks on age-related health issues such as heart disease, arthritis, and osteoporosis.
+We used the science-based movement considerations they recommended to inform our approach to teaching yoga to seniors.

 Approximately 85 percent of older adults have at least one chronic health condition, and 60 percent have at least two.
-11 In addition to known, diagnosed diseases, seniors are also at a higher risk than younger people for “silent” diseases that may be aggravated without warning, including hypertension, heart disease, and osteoporosis.
+11 In addition to known, diagnosed diseases, seniors are at a higher risk than younger people for “silent” diseases that may be aggravated without warning, including hypertension, heart disease, and osteoporosis.
 The first symptom of osteoporosis may be a broken bone, and the first symptom of heart disease may be a heart attack or sudden death.

-We encourage students to hinge at the hips (not at the waist), bend their knees, and keep their spine in a neutral alignment when folding forward.
+We encourage students to hinge at the hips (not the waist), bend their knees, and keep their spine in a neutral alignment when folding forward.

 Inverted postures may be risky for people with cardiovascular concerns.

 Breath-holding can affect blood pressure and is inadvisable for people with heart disease and/or hypertension.
 More than 63 percent of Americans over age 60 have high blood pressure.
-17 While gentle suspension of the breath after exhalation may be fine, holding the breath after inhalation should be avoided.
+17 While the gentle suspension of the breath after exhalation may be fine, holding the breath after inhalation should be avoided.

 Deep twists are contraindicated for people with low bone density.
 18

-Extreme movements may put people at risk of injury and extreme breathing practices such as Kapalabhati and Bastrika may be problematic for people with heart disease and/or hypertension.
+Extreme movements may put people at risk of injury, and extreme breathing practices such as Kapalabhati and Bastrika may be problematic for people with heart disease and/or hypertension.

 Over more than two decades of teaching yoga to people with health challenges and age-related issues, we have gained a deep respect for individual differences and the importance of honoring each person’s unique journey.
 While our priority is creating a safe and welcoming environment for each student, it’s equally essential to ensure that this imperative of safety does not create a sense of fear or limitation.
 Rather, our focus is on inviting the empowering recognition of yoga’s highest teachings that our true nature is already whole.